darqos/darqos/doc/roadmap.md

   * Consider adding PinePhone

 Services
+* Knowledge Base
+  * Wikidata-like
+  * Key underlying service for a lot of the value-add types
 * URL fetcher
   * HTTP, HTTPS, FTP, SFTP, FTPS, etc
   * Not involved in WebSockets or WebRTC